 - Golf if played on weekends by Craig.

 - My bicyle was stolen by Stuart.

 Thanks for reading.
-I hope this guide helps you to easily teach the passive voice to your students.
-Before you go, check out these other teacher guides that you may find useful.
+I hope this guide helps you to teach the passive voice to your students easily.